edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 * ### `set`

-  Uploads a manifest in json format to the Marblerun coordinator.
+  Uploads a manifest in json or yaml format to the Marblerun coordinator.
   If a recovery key was set in the manifest, a recovery secret will be sent back.

   **Usage**